 Server holds the configuration information for Vizlib Server, including the server protocol, port number and URL custom property.
 You can also import and export the Vizlib Server configuration between different instances in the Server Configuration panel.

 Note: You must click Save Changes before leaving the page, or your changes will be lost.

-Qlik Sense stores Qlik Sense configuration details and allows you to define multi-node connectivity, using Add QS Node, and also set the port numbers for each of the Qlik Sense services (you can use tooltip to find out the full service name if you need it).
+Qlik Sense stores Qlik Sense configuration details.
+It and allows you to define multi-node connectivity, using Add QS Node, and also set the port numbers for each of the Qlik Sense services (you can use tooltip to find out the full service name if you need it).
 You can read more about multi-node connectivity in our article here.

 Note: You must click Save Changes before leaving the page, or your changes will be lost.